Wyatt Morrison, LVC economics student

 Wyatt Morrison ’24, Economics Major & Business Administration Minor

 The biggest takeaway from my internship was to ask the ‘why’ behind everything and then ask ‘why’ again.
-That’s how you start the conversation to making impactful change.
+That’s how you start the conversation to make impactful change.

 Gabrielle Cressman ’19, Certified Scrum Master and Technical Business Analyst, Webstaurant Store